Kitware/SMQTK/docs/algorithms/model_generation.md

 ## DescriptorGenerator Models
 The ``DescriptorGenerator`` interface does not define a model building method, but some implementations require internal models.
-Below is explanations on how to build modes for ``DescriptorGenerator`` implementations that require a model.
+Below are explanations on how to build or get modes for ``DescriptorGenerator`` implementations that require a model.

 ### ColorDescriptor
 ColorDescriptor implementations need to build a visual bag-of-words codebook model for reducing the dimensionality of the many low-level descriptors detected in an input data element.